Pelumi-Johnson/Basic-Network-Topology-Lab/README.md

-# 🖧 Day 1 | Basic Network Topology Lab
+# 🖧 Basic Network Topology Lab

 ## 🎯 Objective
 Understand how network devices connect and communicate within the same network by building a simple topology in Cisco Packet Tracer.